Noor Hossain

-Noor Hossain (also rendered as Nur Hossain; নূর হোসেন; 1961 – November 10, 1987) was a Bangladeshi activist who was killed by the Bangladesh Police on November 10, 1987, while protesting against President Hussain Muhammad Ershad near Zero Point in Dhaka, Bangladesh.
-Zero Point was later renamed Noor Hossain Square and the anniversary of his death is officially commemorated each year as Shohid Noor Hossain Day.
+Noor Hossain (also rendered as Nur Hossain; নূর হোসেন; 1961 – November 10, 1987) was a Bangladeshi activist who was killed by the police on 10 November 1987, while protesting against Ershad administration near Zero Point, Dhaka.
+Zero Point was later renamed as Noor Hossain Square and the anniversary of his death is officially commemorated each year as the Noor Hossain Day.

 He is one of the most widely known martyrs of Bangladesh's pro-democracy movement.

 Early life

 Hossain's ancestral home on his father's side was in the village of Jhatibunia, which is located in Mathbaria Upazila, Pirojpur District.
-His father, Mujibur Rahman was an autorickshaw operator.
 His family moved to 79/1 Banagram Road, Dhaka after the Bangladesh Liberation War in 1971.
 Noor Hossain attended Radhasundari Primary School, which was also on Banagram Road.
-When he was in 8th grade at Graduate High School, Dhaka, Hossain quit school because of poverty.
 He was admitted to a motor driving school and received training in driving like his father.
-Interested in politics, Hossain became the publicity secretary of the Banagram unit committee of Dhaka City Joubo League.
-He was neither well-off nor highly educated but he embodied the struggle of common people of the country, and has become a public symbol.
+He served as a leader of the Bangladesh Awami Jubo League, the youth organisation of the Bangladesh Awami League.
+He was widely regarded as embodying the struggles of the country’s ordinary citizens and has since become a notable public symbol in Bangladesh.